 Seatbelt legislation is an effective way to increase restraint use and reduce injuries.
-The mandatory use of seatbelts is also highly cost effective.
+The mandatory use of seatbelts is also highly cost-effective.
 Legislation on the use of safety restraints must be accompanied by strict enforcement in order to be effective.

-Effective seatbelt programmes were identified by the World report on road traffic injury prevention as a proven and effective measure to reduce death and injury on the road.
+Effective seatbelt programmes were identified by the World Report on road traffic injury prevention as a proven measure to reduce death and injury on the road.
 The road safety manual on seatbelts and child restraints was published in 2009 by the FIA, WHO, GRSP and World Bank.
 It provides advice and examples that lead to increased use of seatbelts and child restraints as safety devices at a national level.
 It is aimed at policy-makers and road safety practitioners and draws on experience from countries that have succeeded in achieving and sustaining high levels of restraint use.
 It includes recommendations for developing and implementing technical standards and legislation as well as advice on how to monitor and evaluate progress, and suggestions regarding other multidisciplinary measures.

 - The need for seatbelts and child restraints